 After a whirlwind three-city Europe tour over ten days in June this summer, during an unusual heat wave over most of Europe, my only goal was to decompress somewhere by the sea before we flew back home.
 While my husband departed with our older daughter to hand her over to summer camp, I stayed on with my younger daughter to enjoy a few last days on the Amalfi Coast.
 The last time I stepped foot in this scenic area of Italy, I was a college student (and on a much smaller budget, mind you).
 A reunion was long overdue.

-Choosing Hotel Santa Caterina over other choices on the coast or the island of Capri for four nights was an easy choice.
+Choosing the luxury hotel Hotel Santa Caterina over other choices on the coast or the island of Capri for four nights was an easy choice.
 Santa Caterina, a grand and classic hotel, is a long-time favorite among many friends and the hotel is known for being particularly family-friendly.
 I also loved the fact that the Santa Caterina is one of the few hotels that is still family-owned since this it was purchased in 1880 and opened as a hotel in 1904.
 In fact, we had the pleasure of meeting three generations of the Gambardella/Gargano family, who still own the hotel, during our stay.

 I vaguely remembered the hair-raising turns on the 90-minute drive to Amalfi from Naples airport the first time I came here.
 The winding roads, particularly during the last 45 minutes, will make even the most stoic person queasy, especially as you ascend the cliffs towards the hotel.
 But trust me, once you arrive at the hotel, any grumpy thoughts will disappear instantaneously as you take in the jaw-dropping scenery before you.
 Perched cliffside, Hotel Santa Caterina feels as if it is suspended over the Mediterranean sea and the Gulf of Salerno.
 It’s postcard-perfect (or more appropriately, Instagram-perfect).